SkySoul95/nest-angular-app/README.md

 # NEST + ANGULAR APP SAMPLE
-It contains useful modules and features to start a new nest + angular project.
-Don't blame me, it's just a starting point, do whatever you want with this (but improve it together would be better <3)
+It contains useful modules and features to kickstart a new Angular project.
+Don't blame me; it's just a starting point.
+Feel free to do whatever you want with it (though improving it together would be even better ❤️).

 ## Features
 - ### JWT Authentication